LLNL/benchpark/docs/add-a-system-config.rst

 Once the system subclass is written with proper configurations run:
 ``./benchpark system init --dest </path/to/destination/folder> x86_64``

-This will generate the required yaml configurations for your system and you can move on to experiments.
+This will generate the required yaml configurations for your system and you now validate it works with a static experiment test.

-Validate the System
+Validating the System
 ------------------------

 dryrun dynamic system static experiment